Air Canada imposes 'no fly' ban, demands $18K from woman who says she is victim of ticket scam | CBC News

 But the airline says buying tickets online from an unverified seller is akin to buying a TV in a bar.

-Qian came from Shanghai two years ago to train as a pastry chef at a college in Scarborough.
+Qian came from Shanghai two years ago to train as a pastry chef at a college in Scarborough, Ont.

 She turned to WeChat — a Chinese messaging and social media app — to find cheap flights to visit her sister in Vancouver and her parents in China.